syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-add-and-format-unbound-columns-in-GridGrouping-control.md

 ---
 layout: post
-title: How to add and format unbound columns in GridGrouping control
+title: How to add and format unbound columns in GridGrouping control | WindowsForms | Syncfusion
 description: How to add and format unbound columns in GridGrouping control
 platform: WindowsForms
 control: GridGrouping